Etching of Cr tips for scanning tunneling microscopy of cleavable oxides: Chromium tips

-Fig.~\ref{Fig2}(e) displays the average tip apex AR for etch voltages of 7 V, 11 V and 15 V, binned by top and bottom tips.
-Previous studies of other tip materials have suggested the bottom tips to be sharper (more favorable), because unlike their top counterparts, they are instantaneously disconnected at the break and do not sustain residual etching in the few seconds before the voltage is manually shut off.~\cite{Bryant_RSI_1987, Iijima_JJAP_1988, Ceballos_SS_2003} Here, we demonstrate quantitatively that for Cr as well, the bottom tip ARs are statistically higher than those of the top tip.
-Furthermore, the average ARs are largely uncorrelated with the etch voltage or sequence.
-No improvements are detected with a two-step process, whereby the voltage is reduced from 9 V to 3 V after a fixed time period (right end of axis break in Fig.~\ref{Fig2}(e)).~\cite{LiBassi_APL_2007} In fact, the two-step process, with its longer etch time typically exceeding 30 minutes, is likely more susceptible to external perturbations (e.g. vibrations or solution evaporation), resulting in larger AR variability and unclear distinction between top and bottom tips.
-In the one-step processes, we also find the average RC of the bottom tips to be smaller than that of the top tips, but the trend is smaller and lacks the statistical significance of that of the AR.
+Figure~\ref{Fig2}(a) displays the average tip apex AR for etch voltages of 7 V, 11 V and 15 V, binned by top and bottom tips.
+The bottom Cr tips are statistically sharper than their top counterparts, because they were instantaneously disconnected at the break and did not sustain residual etching in the few seconds before the voltage was manually shut off.~\cite{Bryant_RSI_1987, Iijima_JJAP_1988, Ceballos_SS_2003} Furthermore, the average ARs are largely uncorrelated with the etch voltage or sequence.
+No improvements are detected with a two-step process, whereby the voltage was reduced from 9 V to 3 V after a fixed time period (right end of axis break in Fig.~\ref{Fig2}(a)).~\cite{LiBassi_APL_2007} In fact, the two-step process, with its longer etch time typically exceeding 30 minutes, was likely more susceptible to external perturbations (e.g. vibrations or solution evaporation), resulting in larger AR variability and unclear distinction between top and bottom tips.
+In the one-step processes, we also find the average RC of the bottom tips to be smaller than that of the top tips, but the trend is smaller and lacks the statistical significance seen in the AR.

-We also consider the effect of the rod weight below the break junction on the tip apex geometry.~\cite{Ibe_JVSTA_1990} Fig.~\ref{Fig2}(f) presents a comparison between a set of seven Cr rods covered with 7 mm long PTFE tubing and another set of seven covered with 10 mm long tubing, representing a 43$\%$ increase in combined weight (rod and tubing).
-The increased weight yields greater variability in the bottom tip AR despite an average 23$\%$ faster etch time, possibly because the larger weight induces an earlier and more uncontrolled break.
+We also considered the effect of the rod weight below the break junction on the tip apex geometry.~\cite{Ibe_JVSTA_1990} Figure~\ref{Fig2}(b) presents a comparison between a set of seven Cr rods covered with 7 mm long PTFE tubing and another set of seven covered with 10 mm long tubing, representing a 43$\%$ increase in combined weight (rod and tubing).
+The increased weight yields greater variability in the bottom tip AR despite an average 23$\%$ faster etch time, possibly because the larger weight induced an earlier and more uncontrolled break.